SU💡GGESTIONS

 What happens to my suggestion?

-All suggestions that reach 10 votes or more, will receive a written response from the officer page, outlining how we will respond or are already responding to the SU-ggestion, or what factors mean we might not be able to implement the suggestion.
+All suggestions that reach 10 votes or more within 4 weeks, will receive a written response from the officers, outlining how we will respond or are already responding to the SU-ggestion, or what factors mean we might not be able to implement the suggestion.

-If your idea relates to the establishment of a policy and reaches 30 votes or more, it will be considered for a debate at our Student Council.
+If your idea relates to the establishment of a policy and reaches 30 votes or more within 4 weeks, it will be considered for a debate at our Student Council.

 Login to suggest & Vote!